Better connectivity and high availability.

 Software as a service (SaaS): big, slow, and hard to change.

-Choosing a single software as a service (SaaS) platform for your ecommerce services and other online tools can be a very affordable first step.
+Choosing a single software as a service (SaaS) platform for your ecommerce services and other online tools can be a very reasonable first step.
 Unfortunately, you often get locked into spending money for features you don’t need or paying heavily for customizations to the platform that fit your unique business.

 Microservices: small, fast, and meant for agility.